 - Chicago’s City Council amended the 2011 TIF Vacant Building Ordinance on July 25, approving changes recommended by CCH and the Sweet Home Chicago Coalition, working with Chicago’s Department of Housing and Economic Development.
 Now, developers can bundle several smaller nearby buildings (two- to four-flats) into a larger development that can be rehabbed for rental housing.
 It also allows DHED, in consultation with a local alderman, to fund projects with a tax-increment financing (TIF) subsidy that is greater than 50% of project cost.
 Criteria for consideration include supportive housing and/or housing for extremely low-income households.
-Also, the first $1 million of TIF funds was allocated for housing rehab projects in the West Side’s Ogden/Pulaski TIF district.
+Also, the first $1 million of TIF funds was allocated for two buildings with 35 apartments in the West Side Ogden/Pulaski TIF district.

 - In May, CCH persuaded legislators to drop a 52% cutback to state funding of emergency shelters and transitional housing across Illinois.
 It was the second time, within six months, that CCH helped reverse a proposed $4.7 million cutback to shelters.
 The organization brought almost 200 people to Springfield in the weeks before both votes to talk with legislators.